 Downsides of High Output Power

-When flying with a group, it’s best to avoid high-power VTXs, as they can bleed into other pilots’ video feeds, making it difficult to fly together.
-Most racing events require pilots to run 25mW VTXs.
+When flying with a group, it’s best to avoid high-power VTXs, as they can “bleed into” other pilots’ video feeds, making it difficult to fly together.
+Most racing events require pilots to set their VTX power to 25mW.

 Antennas: Equally or More Important

 In addition to your VTX’s output power, the antennas on your transmitter and FPV goggles or receiver significantly impact your range and signal quality.
-With an optimal antenna setup, 25mW has been proven to be able to achieve over 5km of range, while 400mW should be able to handle four times of that (over 20km) in ideal conditions.
+With an optimal antenna setup, 25mW can achieve over 1km of range, while 400mW can handle four times of that (over 4km) in ideal conditions.
 Many factors, such as interference, antenna alignment and placement, can impact your maximum range too.
 To learn more about FPV antennas, check out this tutorial: https://oscarliang.com/best-fpv-antenna/

 Understanding VTX Channels

-VTX channels are preset frequencies you can use to broadcast your video back to the video receiver.
+VTX channels are preset frequencies that are used to broadcast the video back to the video receiver.
 To establish a connection, select the same channel on both the video transmitter and video receiver.
-5.8GHz (5800MHz) is the preferred frequency band for FPV because it’s legal in many countries, and the antennas can be made quite small.
+5.8GHz is the preferred frequency band for FPV because it’s legal in many countries, and the antennas can be made quite small.

 In the analog system, there are five bands: A, B, E, F (Fatshark), and R (Raceband), with eight channels per band.
 This gives you a total of 40 channels to choose from.
 While these are the most common bands, there are others, but not all frequencies are legal to use.
 However, some channels overlap between different bands, so you can’t have 40 people flying simultaneously.
 In fact, it’s quite a challenge to have just 8 people flying at the same time.
 To maximize the number of pilots in the air without interference, it’s key to use good quality VTX that has clean signal, and ensure to allocate channels with enough frequency separation.